victor-am/ruby_detective/README.md

 # Ruby Detective
-### Investigating your project dependencies
+### Investigating your code dependencies

-Ruby Detective is a gem that parses your code, finds it's dependencies and outputs a interactive .html file that you can use to explore the dependency network of the code.
+Ruby Detective is a gem that parses your code, finds it's dependencies and outputs an interactive .html file that you can use to explore the dependency network of the code.

 This is the UI for the Ruby Detective project by the way: